tristanbatchler/moonlapse.net/index.md

 pip install windows-curses
 ```

-If that doesn't work because you do not have pip installed, follow these steps to install pip first and try again:
+> *If that doesn't work because you do not have pip installed, follow these steps to install pip first and try again:*
+>

-1. Download [get-pip.py](https://bootstrap.pypa.io/get-pip.py) to a folder on your computer
+> 1. *Download [get-pip.py](https://bootstrap.pypa.io/get-pip.py) to a folder on your computer*
-2. Open a terminal and navigate to the folder containing get-pip.py
+> 2. *Open a terminal and navigate to the folder containing get-pip.py*
-3. Run the following command: `python get-pip.py`
+> 3. *Run the following command: `python get-pip.py`*

+## For the sake of the heavens

+Please do not use any real usernames or passwords when registering for an account.
+Make sure your credentials are specific to MoonlapseMUD.

+Until we implement better security (roadmap for version 1.3), all passwords are:

+* sent over the internet unencrypted,
+* stored in our database as as plaintext (not hashed),
+* even displayed in plaintext in the client window.

+When this changes, expect to see a note in the [dev logs](https://moonlapse.net/blog) and this section will be removed from the front page.

+---

+Thanks for checking out the game, cheers!